 From layout and lighting, to fixtures and design details – we’ll give you the absolute essentials to make a functional and stunning bathroom.

-Whether you’re updating your current bathroom, moving into a home or building a brand-new home – when it comes to the bathroom, it’s an often-neglected space that gets a last-minute design to it.
+If you’re updating your current bathroom, moving into a home or building a brand-new home – the bathroom can be a neglected space that gets a last-minute design to it.

-Considering the bathroom has a huge impact on your daily routine, while also influencing guests’ impressions, why not lay down the bare essentials for a quality bathroom design that will motivate you in the mornings, relax you in the evenings and impress guests like no other.
+The bathroom has a huge impact on your daily routine and also influencing guests’ impressions.
+So why not lay down the bare essentials for a quality bathroom design that will motivate you in the mornings, relax you in the evenings and impress guests like no other.

 Set your bathroom up with a view of the vanity.
-Additionally if you have enough space, make the vanity the real feature.
-To do so select standout finishes and colours so your vanity sets the tone for the entire space.
+Additionally, if you have enough space, make the vanity the real feature.
+Select standout finishes and colours so your vanity sets the tone for the entire space.

 Loads of Storage